May Death Never Stop You: Commercial performance

-In the United States, May Death Never Stop You debuted and peaked at #9 on the Billboard 200, spending 6 weeks on that chart.
-In the United Kingdom, it reached #15 on the UK Albums chart, and was later certified platinum by the British Phonographic Industry.
-In New Zealand, it peaked at #22 on the New Zealand Albums chart and has been certified gold by Recorded Music NZ.
-Elsewhere, it charted on the album charts for Hungary (#2), Australia (#11), Ireland (#13), Scotland (#17), and Czechia (#25).
+In the United States, May Death Never Stop You debuted and peaked at number 9 on the Billboard 200, spending 6 weeks on that chart.
+In the United Kingdom, it reached number 15 on the UK Albums chart, and was later certified platinum by the British Phonographic Industry.
+In New Zealand, it peaked at number 22 on the New Zealand Albums chart and has been certified gold by Recorded Music NZ.
+Elsewhere, it charted on the album charts for Hungary (number 2), Australia (number 11), Ireland (number 13), Scotland (number 17), and Czechia (number 25).